Geico Home Insurance Review

 We are an independent publisher.
 Our reporters create honest, accurate, and objective content to help you make decisions.
 To support our work, we are paid for providing advertising services.
 Many, but not all, of the offers and clickable hyperlinks that appear on this site are from companies that compensate us.
 The compensation we receive and other factors, such as your location, may impact what ads and links appear on our site, and how, where, and in what order ads and links appear.
 While we strive to provide a wide range of offers, our site does not include information about every product or service that may be available to you.
 We strive to keep our information accurate and up-to-date, but some information may not be current.
 So, your actual offer terms from an advertiser may be different than the offer terms on this site.
 And the advertised offers may be subject to additional terms and conditions of the advertiser.
 All information is presented without any warranty or guarantee to you.

-Geico is the fourth most popular insurance provider in the U.S. according to YouGov.
-It places third in popularity among Millennials, sixth among Generation X-ers, and fifth among Baby Boomers.
-As a household name in the insurance industry, Geico can be a great fit for a variety of insurance needs but can be especially great for homeowners insurance.
-We take a deep dive in our 2021 Geico homeowners insurance review to help you determine if this company is the right insurance fit for you.
+Geico remains among the most popular insurance brands in the U.S. across generations on YouGov‘s live rankings in 2025, with strong positive-opinion and awareness scores among Gen Z, Millennials, Gen X and Baby Boomers.
+As a household name in the insurance industry, Geico can be a solid fit for a variety of insurance needs and can be a viable path to homeowners insurance through its partner network.
+We take a deep dive in our 2025 Geico homeowners insurance review to help you determine if this company is the right insurance fit for you.

 Geico Overview